paul-hammant/tbd/content/branch-for-release/index.md

  have been merged and which ones not, so you can do more cherry picks later.
 {{< /warning >}}

+Quality assurance teams that already signed off on commits in trunk may still choose to QA work a second time on the release branch if commits between cherry-picked changes were deliberately skipped.

 ### Cherry-picks from the trunk to branch ONLY

 You should not fix bugs on the release branch in the expectation of cherry-picking them back to the trunk.